 Erectile Dysfunction(ED) is the inability to achieve or sustain an erection that is sufficient for sexual activity.
 It can be caused by a physical condition such as heart disease that causes restricted blood flow to the penis, injury, medication side effects, or psychological factors.

-One reason people don’t talk about Erectile Dysfunction(ED) is that they don’t believe there is help available, but there is, he said.
+One reason people don’t talk about Erectile Dysfunction(ED) is that they don’t believe there is help available, but there is.
 The stigma of Erectile Dysfunction(ED) has lifted somewhat due to the advent and availability of drugs, such as sildenafil (Viagra), that treat Erectile Dysfunction(ED), but there is still a long way to go.